-Enter the name as Ex1\03.
-When you click the OK button, the files for the project are created.
+Enter the name as Ex1_03.
+When you click OK, the files for the project are created.
 There are no options for a CLR console project, so you always start with the same set of files in a project with this template.
 If you want an empty project - something you won't need with this book - there's a separate template for this.

-If you look at the Solution Explorer pane shown in Figure 1-17, you see there are some extra files compare to a Win32 console project.
+If you look at the Solution Explorer pane, you'll see that there are some extra files, compared to a Win32 console project.

 There are a couple of files in the virtual Resource Files folder.
-The .ico file stores an icon for the application that is displayed when the program is minimized; the .rc file records the resources for the application-just the icon in this case.
+The .ico file stores an icon for the application that is displayed when the program is minimized; the .rc file records the resources for the application - just the icon in this case.

 There is also a file with the name AssemblyInfo.cpp.
-Every CLR program consists of one or more assemblies where an assembly is a collection of code and resources that form a functional unit.
-An assembly also contains extensive data for the CLR; there are specifications of the data types that are being used, versioning information about the code, and information that determines if the contents of the assembly can be accessed from another assembly.
+Every CLR program consists of one or more assemblies, an assembly being a collection of code and resources that forms a functional unit.
+An assembly also contains extensive data for the CLR; there are specifications of the data types being used, versioning information about the code, and information that determines if the contents of the assembly can be accessed from another assembly.
 In short, an assembly is a fundamental building block in all CLR programs.